AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/07_undefined_behavior.rst

 .. role:: c(code)
    :language: c

-Undefined behavior (and critical unspecified behavior, that we'll include in undefined behavior for this discussion) are the plague of C programs.
-Many rules in MISRA-C actually contribute to avoid undefined behavior, as visible in the 20 occurrences of "undefined" in the MISRA-C:2012 document.
+Undefined behavior (and critical unspecified behavior, which we'll treat as undefined behavior) are the plague of C programs.
+Many rules in MISRA C are designed to avoid undefined behavior, as evidenced by the twenty occurrences of "undefined" in the MISRA C:2012 document.

-MISRA-C Rule 1.3 is the rule that rules them all, stating very simply:
+MISRA C Rule 1.3 is the overarching rule, stating very simply:

    `"There shall be no occurrence of undefined or critical unspecified behaviour."`

-The deceiving simplicity of this rule rests on the definition of `undefined or critical unspecified behaviour`.
-Appendix H of MISRA:C 2012 lists over 10 pages the hundreds of cases of undefined and critical unspecified behavior in the C programming language standard, a majority of which are not individually decidable.
+The deceptive simplicity of this rule rests on the definition of `undefined or critical unspecified behaviour`.
+Appendix H of MISRA:C 2012 lists hundreds of cases of undefined and critical unspecified behavior in the C programming language standard, a majority of which are not individually decidable.

-It is therefore not surprising that a majority of MISRA-C checkers stay away from any serious attempt at verifying MISRA-C Rule 1.3.
+It is therefore not surprising that a majority of MISRA C checkers do not make a serious attempt to verify compliance with MISRA C Rule 1.3.

-Undefined Behavior in SPARK
+Preventing Undefined Behavior in SPARK
-***************************
+**************************************

-As SPARK is a subset of the Ada programming language, SPARK programs may exhibit two types of undefined behaviors:
+Since SPARK is a subset of the Ada programming language, SPARK programs may exhibit two types of undefined behaviors that can occur in Ada:

-- `bounded errors` occur when the program enters a state not defined in the programming language semantics, but the consequences are bounded in various ways.
+- `bounded error`: when the program enters a state not defined by the language semantics, but the consequences are bounded in various ways.
 For example, reading uninitialized data can lead to a bounded error, when the value read does not correspond to a valid value for the type of the object.
 In this specific case, the Ada Reference Manual states that either a predefined exception is raised or execution continues using the invalid representation.

-- `erroneous executions` occur when when the program enters a state not defined in the programming language semantics, but the consequences are not bounded by the Ada Reference Manual.
-This is the closest to an undefined behavior in C. For exemple, concurrently writing through different tasks to the same unprotected variable is a case of erroneous behavior.
+- `erroneous execution`: when when the program enters a state not defined by the language semantics, but the consequences are not bounded by the Ada Reference Manual.
+This is the closest to an undefined behavior in C. For example, concurrently writing through different tasks to the same unprotected variable is a case of erroneous execution.

-Many cases of undefined behavior in C are in fact raising exceptions in SPARK.
+Many cases of undefined behavior in C would in fact raise exceptions in SPARK.
 For example, accessing an array beyond its bounds raises the exception ``Constraint_Error`` while reaching the end of a function without returning a value raises the exception ``Program_Error``.

-SPARK Reference Manual defines the SPARK subset through a combination of legality rules (checked by the compiler, or the compile-like phase preceding analysis) and verification rules (checked by the formal analysis tool GNATprove).
-Bounded errors and erroneous execution are prevented by a combination of legality rules and the part of GNATprove called `flow analysis` which in particular detects potential reads of uninitialized data, as seen in :ref:`Detecting Read of Uninitialized Data`.
-In the following, we concentrate on the verification that no exceptions can be raised.
+The SPARK Reference Manual defines the SPARK subset through a combination of *legality rules* (checked by the compiler, or the compiler-like phase preceding analysis) and *verification rules* (checked by the formal analysis tool GNATprove).
+Bounded errors and erroneous execution are prevented by a combination of legality rules and the `flow analysis` part of GNATprove, which in particular detects potential reads of uninitialized data, as described in :ref:`Detecting Read of Uninitialized Data`.
+The following discussion focuses on how SPARK can verify that no exceptions can be raised.

-Proof of Absence of Runtime Errors in SPARK
+Proof of Absence of Run-Time Errors in SPARK
-*******************************************
+********************************************

-The most common runtime errors are related to misuse of arithmetic (division by zero, overflows, exceeding the range of allowed values), arrays (accessing beyond an array bounds, assigning between arrays of different lengths), structures (accessing components that are not defined in a given dynamic variant).
+The most common run-time errors are related to misuse of arithmetic (division by zero, overflows, exceeding the range of allowed values), arrays (accessing beyond an array bounds, assigning between arrays of different lengths), and structures (accessing components that are not defined for a given variant).

-The arithmetic runtime errors can occur with any numeric type: signed integers, unsigned integers, floating-point, fixed-point.
-These can occur when applying arithmetic operations or when converting between numeric types.
+Arithmetic run-time errors can occur with signed integers, unsigned integers, fixed-point and floating-point (although with IEEE 754 floating-point arithmetic, errors are manifest as special run-time values such as NaN and infinities rather than as exceptions that are raised).
+These errors can occur when applying arithmetic operations or when converting between numeric types (if the value of the expression being converted is outside the range of the type to which it is being converted).

-Operations on enumerations too can lead to runtime errors when trying to obtain the predecessor of the first element in an enumeration ``Enum'First'Pred`` or the successor of the last element in an enumeration ``Enum'Last'Succ``.
+Operations on enumeration values can also lead to run-time errors; e.g., ``T'Pred(T'First)`` or ``T'Succ(T'Last)`` for an enumeration type ``T``, or ``T'Val(N)`` where ``N`` is an integer value that is outside the range ``0 ..
+T'Pos(T'Last)``.

-Let's look at a simple assignment statement setting the value of the ``I`` + ``J`` th cell of an array of naturals ``A`` to ``P`` / ``Q``.
+The ``Update`` procedure below contains what appears to be a simple assignment statement, which sets the value of array element ``A(I+J)``  to ``P/Q``.

 .. code:: ada prove_button

     package Show_Runtime_Errors is

        type Nat_Array is array (Integer range <>) of Natural;
+       --  The values in subtype Natural are 0 , 1, ...
+Integer'Last

        procedure Update (A : in out Nat_Array; I, J, P, Q : Integer);